The Roman Bride of Persia: Maria, Xusro II, and the Crossroads of Empire

 1. Hundreds of warhorses, gold vessels, rubies, and imperial silks;

-3. Philosophers and court advisors to guide Mariam;
+3. Philosophers and court advisors to guide her;

-4. Even intimate fatherly advice from Maurice on Mariam’s duties as queen.
+4. Even intimate fatherly advice from Maurice on her duties as queen.

 “He also spoke with Mariam in secret, advising her on obedience and her duties...
 Her dowry’s weight exhausted the horses carrying it...
 Its value exceeded 300 million dinars.”